 Here are three things you can complete to keep your home safe:

-- Your home with at least one natural gas heater, connected garage or fireplace requires a carbon monoxide system.
+- Each home with at least one natural gas appliance, connected garage or fireplace needs to have a carbon monoxide detector.
 You should have an alarm on every level of your house, in addition to the basement and garage.
 You also need to install one inside or outside of every bedroom.
 Aren’t using a carbon monoxide alarm in your home?

 Call McKinley Heating Service Experts at 780-800-7092 to get one.
-Ask our pros about our reasonable Wi-Fi carbon monoxide systems.
+Ask our technicians about our affordable Wi-Fi carbon monoxide systems.

-- If you currently have a carbon monoxide alarm, regularly check or replace the batteries.
+- If you presently have a carbon monoxide system, regularly check or put in new batteries.
 You should check batteries every three months, and buy a new alarm every three to five years.

-- If your carbon monoxide detector goes off, leave your home without delay and phone 911.
+- If your carbon monoxide sensor goes off, leave your home without delay and phone 911.

 Protect Your Family with Support from McKinley Heating Service Experts

-Carbon monoxide doesn’t have to be terrifying, and with the recommended actions your family can be guarded from the dangerous gas.
+Carbon monoxide doesn’t have to be terrifying, and with the recommended actions your house can be protected from the toxic gas.
 Make the proper changes and call McKinley Heating Service Experts at 780-800-7092 to learn more.